portal-co/plans/plans.md

 # Secure Clients

 Goal: Develop a comprehensive end-to-encrypted API and ecosystem which supports inter-key and intra-key security.
 And make it practical

+# TripSwitch

+Goal: Create a comprehensive set of measurements for any and all security events, then deprecate Secure Boot as it'd no longer be needed.